ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 * These tests should run against a live external database.

-* Use spring profile(s) to manage datasource configuration.

-* If possible, use Liquibase to manage the state of data in the database.
+* If possible, use Liquibase to manage the state of data in the perf database.